OSC/ood-documentation/source/index.rst

 - `University of Arizona HPC <arizona_>`_ for early adoption and help with the PBSPro adapter, platform feedback, and webinar participation.
-- `University at Buffalo Center for Computational Research <buffalo_>`_ for early adoption, platform feedback, and collaboration on the next major version of Open OnDemand, 2.0.
+- `University at Buffalo Center for Computational Research <buffalo_>`_ for early adoption, platform feedback, and collaboration on Open OnDemand 2.0.
 - `University of Utah <utah_>`_ for early adoption and help with the Slurm adapter, platform feedback, and webinar participation.